machdyne/zeitlos/docs/window_manager.md

   once the button is released (not on every intermediate position), so apps aren't flooded with move messages mid-drag.
 - There's no resize yet, matching the original design goal.

+Keyboard input is interrupt-driven, not polled -- see `docs/user_input.md` for the full stack (kernel capture, keysym translation) and `Z_WM_KEY` below for what reaches an app.
+Unlike the mouse, keyboard events only ever go to the *focused* window's owner;
+a window with no mouse available to click still gets focus once, on creation, if nothing else is already focused (also covered in `docs/user_input.md`) -- otherwise a keyboard-only session would have no way to focus anything at all.

 ## App protocol